drivendataorg/deon/CONTRIBUTING.md

 - [ ] Add an example to the `examples_of_ethical_issues.yml` file
 - [ ] Open a PR that follows the guidelines

-#### Editing the checklist yaml
+#### How to edit the checklist yaml

-In the section corresponding to your contribution (Data Collection, Data Storage, Analysis, Modeling, or Deployment) in `deon/deon/assets/checklist.yml` you'll need to enter three components:
+Navigate to the section of `checklist.yml` where your addition or change applies (e.g. Data Storage).
+Then follow the format of the other checklist items in making your contribution:

-1. `line_id`: Combine the section ID with the number of the item on the list - for example, "Downstream bias mitigation" under "Data Collection" is A.4.
+1. Create a new bullet in the `lines` section for that `line_id`, following the format of other checklist items.
-2. `line_summary`: Describe the topic of your question in a few words
+2. After `line_summary`, describe the topic of your question in a few words
-3. `line`: Enter the question you wish to add to the checklist.
+3. After `line`, add the new checklist question

-#### Pull request guideline
+#### Pull request guidelines

  A pull request to add an item to the checklist should change: